finiteloop/air-quality/README.md

 I created the application because I wanted a map of AQI on my iPhone home screen via an [iOS 14 Widget](https://support.apple.com/en-us/HT207122).
-PurpleAir does not have a native iOS app, and none of the other air quality apps support widgets or had the same quality and breadth of data as PurpleAir, so I created this application.
+PurpleAir does not have a native iOS app, and none of the other air quality apps support widgets or had the same quality and breadth of data as PurpleAir.

 ## Download